 Second, previous security analyses may have dramatically underestimated the incentive for a possible hashpower minority to fight back during, or immediately after, an attack to defend the value of their commitment.
-Because the defenders are effectively free-rolling, suddenly hashing at much higher unit costs becomes profitable again, and old hardware could rejoin the network en masse.
-Further, existing hardware can be overclocked to increase their efficiency in the short-term at the cost of faster depreciation.
-These dynamics between attacks and counter-attacks deserve more exploration, as they could greatly increase the cost of an attack.
+Because the defenders are effectively free-rolling, hashing at much higher unit costs becomes profitable again, and old hardware could rejoin the network en masse.
+Further, existing hardware can be overclocked to increase their effectiveness in the short-term at the cost of faster depreciation.
+In general, users and minority miners should start seeing each other as allies against outside attackers.
+Due to the miner commitment, they both sit in the same boat.
+The dynamics between attacks and counter-attacks deserve more exploration, as they could greatly increase the cost of an attack.